Skip to content

 Prefix MatchThe field prefix_match determines how IP matches are handled.

 Rule IP prefixThe IP prefix associated with the rule for monitoring traffic volume.
-Must be a CIDR range such as 160.168.0.1/24.
+Must be a Classless Inter-Domain Routing (CIDR) range such as 160.168.0.1/24.
 The maximum is 5,000 unique CIDR entries.
-To learn more and see an example, view the Rule IP prefixes.
+To learn more and see an example, refer to Rule IP prefixes.

 API documentation

-You can visit developers.cloudflare.com/api/, navigate to Magic Network Monitoring, and expand the Rules section to see an example API configuration call using CURL and the expected output for a successful response.
+Refer to the Rules API documentation to review an example API configuration call using CURL and the expected output for a successful response.

 Tune the sFlow DDoS alert thresholds

-Customers can tune the thresholds of their sFlow DDoS alerts in the dashboard and via the Cloudflare API by following the Network-layer DDoS Attack Protection managed ruleset guide.
+You can tune the thresholds of your sFlow DDoS alerts in the dashboard and via the Cloudflare API by following the Network-layer DDoS Attack Protection managed ruleset guide.